Dobriany, Stryi urban hromada, Stryi Raion, Lviv Oblast: Geography

 The village is situated on a hill along the Stryi River.
-During the spring when been flood, flooded river banks, but height average the village is 285 meters.
+During spring, when the river floods its banks, parts of the village get flooded due to its average elevation of 285 metres.

 History

 The first mention of Dobriany dates from the year 1375.
 This is one of the oldest villages in Stryi District.

 Cult constructions and religion

 The village has an architectural monument of local importance of Stryi Raion (Stryi district) – Church of St. Demetrios (stone) 1821 (2385 –м).